ir4y/elm-dnd/README.md

 It is abstracting you from mouse events and other low-level staff.
 You can operate high-level things such as draggable and droppable areas.

-The idea of package API is you should be able to wrap elements with `draggable met`a to add an ability to drag it.
+The idea of package API is you should be able to wrap elements with `draggable meta` to add an ability to drag it.
-The dragget object will get some meta information.
+The dragging object will get some meta information.
-Also, you could wrap another element with `droppable OnDrop`,
+Also, you could wrap another element with `droppable Drop`,
-so if you drop element over that element, the message `OnDrop meta` will be fired.
+so if you drop element over that element, the message `Drop meta` will be invoked.

-At first you need to initialize draggable state and function.
+At first, you need to initialize draggable state and function.
 `DnD.init` helper returns initModel, subscription, draggable and droppable functions for your message wrapper.

 ```elm